-10.01 Following the presentation of Preliminary Class Awards, fourteen (14) Bands, regardless of classification, will advance to Finals and will be announced in random order.
+10.01 The evening Finals competition will be comprised of fourteen (14) Bands, regardless of classification.

 For determining the Finals Competition, the five (5) highest scoring Bands in each Prelim panel (10 total), regardless of class, will advance; plus, the next four (4) highest scoring bands determined from a combination of remaining scores from Prelims 1 and 2, regardless of class, will advance.
 The panel of judges for Finals will be comprised of a combination of adjudicators from both Prelims panels.